0xMo/TestThreatHunting/README.md

 <h3>List of files</h3>

 - MaliciousHTA.hta:
-  - This files contains a HTML code with VBScript saved in HTA file that will run a calculator.
+  - This files contains a HTML code with **VBScript** saved in HTA file that will run a calculator.
 - JS_URL.hta:
-  - contains an HTML code with JavaScript that will run a script from a URL.
+  - contains an HTML code with **JavaScript** that will run a script from a URL.
 - m.hta:
-  - This files contains a HTML code with VBScript saved in HTA file that will run a calculator.
+  - This files contains a HTML code with **VBScript** saved in HTA file that will run a calculator.
 - test1.hta:
-  - An HTML code conatins VBScript save in HTA file that will run a calculator sing the Wscript.Shell.
+  - An HTML code conatins **VBScript** save in HTA file that will run a calculator sing the Wscript.Shell.
 - test2.hta:
-  - An HTML code conatins VBScript save in HTA file that will run a PowerShell command to download a text file.
+  - An HTML code conatins **VBScript** save in HTA file that will run a PowerShell command to download a text file.

 - Hello.sct:
-  - This files contains a HTML code saved in SCT file that will run a calculator.
+  - This files contains a HTML code with a **JScript** saved in SCT file that was trying to run a command in the cmd to print "hello". (wasnt successful)
 - PS1.sct:
-  - Contains a XML code with JScript that will run calculator.
+  - Contains a XML code with **JScript** that will run calculator. (working)
+- PS2.sct:
+  - Contains a XML code with **JScript** that will run PowerShell.
+- hello1.sct:
+  - Contains a XML code with **JScript** that I was trying to print hello in the cmd terminal but didnt work.
+- payload.sct:
+  - Contains a XML code with **JScript** that will run a PowerShell command to download a text file.
--
+- test.sct:
+  - Contains a XML code with **JScript** that will run a PowerShell with nameing "myps.exe".
+This is specifically designed for test purposes.